aeciopires/learning-victoriametrics/README.md

 Install all packages and binaries following this [tutorial](REQUIREMENTS.md).

-# Create the cluster and deploy applications
+# Create cluster and deploy applications

 Create kind cluster and install helm apps using ``make`` command: